MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 ## Quick introduction to the Match Page

 The **Match** page shown above includes two major sections: **Summary** (highlighted in red above) and **Details** (highlighted in blue).
-We will first use the Details section to specify the match pair and setting it's rules (Steps One and Two and Steps Five and Six).
-Later, we will use the Summary section to track the progress of our match until completion as well as to validate the order by which we are matching our entities (validating Step Three and performing Step Seven).
+We will first use the Details section to specify the match pair and setting its rules (Steps 1-2 and Steps 5-6).
+Later, we will use the Summary section to track the progress of our match until completion as well as to validate the order by which we are matching our entities (validating Step 3 and performing Step 7).
 Lastly, above these components you will find three tiles.
-These will be used for Step Four above.
-For now there are no counts in these tiles since no match was executed yet.
+These will be used for Step 4 above.
+For now there are no counts in those tiles since no match was executed yet.

 ## Step One: Specifying a first match pair